 STEP 2: Whisk ingredients or shake jar vigorously to combine well.
 Use immediately or store for later!

 Roasted broccoli salad with farro, goat cheese, and dried cranberries.

 Golden beet salad with arugula, quinoa, and pecans.

-More homemade salad dressing recipes:
+More healthy salad dressing recipes

 - Go-To Balsamic Vinaigrette